0Baris/sahibinden-scraper/README.md

 # sahibinden-scraper
-A basic web scraping for sahibinden.com
+A basic web scraping app for sahibinden.com